Username

 There appears to be many faint trails on the slopes of Antelope Hill, each leading to a petroglyph site.
 Keep your eyes open, almost every boulder with black desert varnish has rock art on it!

 Matt and I contoured up the slope near the summit of Antelope Hill.
-It's interesting that we didn't see any petroglyphs outside the vicinity of the steel cable barriers with blue signage.
+Interestingly, we didn't see any petroglyphs outside the vicinity of the steel cable barriers with blue signage.
 We also trekked the complete perimeter of Antelope Hill and didn't notice anything of significance.

 We returned to the sections marked by the steel cable barriers and blue signage and were soon rewarded by many rock art examples.